asanetargoss/HardcoreAlchemy/README.md

 ### Dependencies

-This branch targets the 0.7.0+ version of the modpack.
-Download the 0.7.0 zip file from the link below and be ready to add its contents to `compilelibs/` in the Hardcore Alchemy repository folder:
+This branch targets the 0.7.2+ version of the modpack.
+Download the file `compilelibs-0.7.2.zip` from the link below and be ready to add its contents to `compilelibs/` in the Hardcore Alchemy repository folder:

 http://www.mediafire.com/folder/grwn2vsjr2lce/Hardcore_Alchemy_Libs

-The SHA-256 checksum of the 0.7.0 compilelibs zip is: 00f0904f21af4f11874bf1ae20e3af11d1a75c82dec358746821e1757c4460d8
+The SHA-256 checksum of `compilelibs-0.7.2.zip` is: 220b5f8d0c9c1c507e78078c54dfce6ae14fddb18cd9a3bbe73c9dd2ce727cb9

 Please note: The following mods included in the HcA_compilelibs zip file above are custom forks:
 * Nutrition: https://github.com/asanetargoss/Nutrition